Useinovski/Ibrahim/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+#1 Make your edits in the code

+run these comands:

+git add . # Stages all edited files for commit

+git commit -m "Your message on what you did" # Saves the changes with a message

+git push origin main # Pushes your changes to the remote repository

+npm run deploy # Builds and deploys your changes to GitHub Pages